Search with home returns provides advantage under high uncertainty: Optimal search with home returns reduces mean and variance of time to target

+From the above we conclude that if the addition of a small restart rate $\epsilon$ to all stages of search lowers the mean FPT below $\langle T_{r^*} \rangle$, then the addition of a small restart rate $\epsilon$ to the search phase only will also lower the mean FPT.
+Indeed, restarting the return phase is equivalent to not restarting it at all.
+In addition, not restarting the home phase (instead of restarting it at a rate $\epsilon$) will result in shorter home stays (provided that $\sigma(W)<\langle W \rangle$), which will lower the mean FPT even more as the target cannot be found while sitting at home.
+We thus find that $\langle T_{r^*+\epsilon} \rangle<\langle T_{r^*} \rangle$ which is, however, in contradiction to optimality as $r^*$ is defined to be the restart rate that brings $\langle T_{r} \rangle$ to a minimum.
+Concluding, we see that assuming that \eref{conc_1} does not hold leads to a contradiction, which means that this equation must hold.

-We thus see that while there is no fundamental upper limit on fluctuations in free-range FPTs, those associated with optimal home-range FPTs must obey the bound in \eref{conc_1}.
+From the above we draw an important conclusion.
+While there is no fundamental upper limit on fluctuations of free-range FPTs, those of optimal search with home returns must obey the bound in \eref{conc_1}.
 Moreover, since $\langle T_{r^*} \rangle < \langle T \rangle$ by definition of the optimal restart rate $r^*$, we conclude that the combination of Eqs. (\ref{criterion-main}) and (\ref{conc_1}) gives \bea \sigma(T_{r^*}) < \sigma(T) ~, \eea whenever $\langle \tau(\vec{x})\rangle_* \leq \langle \tau(\vec{x})\rangle_0$.
-The latter condition is expected to hold in the generic case since a home-range searcher will typically be found closer to home than a free-range one.
-Thus, in addition to lowering the mean FPT to the target, optimal home-range search also leads to a net reduction of fluctuations around the mean.
+The latter condition is expected to hold in the generic case since a searcher that returns home from time to time will typically be found closer to home than one that does not.
+Thus, in addition to lowering the mean FPT to the target, optimal search with home returns also leads to a net reduction of fluctuations around the mean.